TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 - Scope:
     Most issues are requests related to the ontology (label `ontology`) or to the web services (label `web-services`).
-    To a lesser extent, issues can be related to the management of the repository (label `repo-management`).
+    To a lesser extent, issues can be related to the management of the repository (label `repo-management`) or to the Python package (label `python-package`), without causing any effect on the ontology itself.
     Some GitHub issues may be questions that do not demand changes (label `question`).
     The latter can be closed after the question has been addressed.
 - Requesting body: